dustykat/ce-3372-webroot/ce-3372-webbook/docs/exercise1/.ipynb_checkpoints/ES1-checkpoint.md

 Read the linked article from a 2013 issue of “Civil Engineering.” [https://3.137.111.182/ce-3372-webbook/exercise1/LosAngelesAquaductHistory.pdf](https://3.137.111.182/ce-3372-webbook/exercise1/LosAngelesAquaductHistory.pdf)

+## Deliverables:
 Prepare a brief (2 pages maximum, exclusive of references) summary of the article.

-In the summary you write:
+In the summary:

 - Describe the Los Angeles Aqueduct.
 - List the different types of conveyances and hydraulic machines that are employed (closed conduit, open conduit, lift stations, etc.) in its operation.